Hamiltonian and double-bracket flow formulations of quantum measurements: Applications to feedback control

 $Q$ is a fixed point of the dynamics, meaning that whenever the state reaches the target, the dynamics immediately comes to a halt.
 A natural question concerns the stability of $Q$ as a fixed-point solution.
-The answer is problem-dependent, and we illustrate this below with examples.
+The answer is problem-dependent, as we illustrate below.

-Equation~\cref{eq:sme_state_agnostic} can be interpreted in two different yet complementary ways.
+Equation~\cref{eq:sme_state_agnostic_fb} can be interpreted in two different yet complementary ways.
 In the first view, we are given an uncontrollable environment that can be probed to gather information about the system.
 A stability analysis determines which regions of the Hilbert space are suitable for state preparation and stabilization.
 In the second view, we are given a target state $Q$, and the task is to design suitable system-environment interactions such that the target state is a fixed point of the dynamics and can be certified as stable.
-This perspective is closely related to dissipative reservoir engineering (also called bath or environment engineering), where one tailors the system–environment coupling so that the dissipative dynamics autonomously drives the system toward and stabilizes the desired target state~\cite{ticozzi2009analysis, pan2016ground, li2024autonomous, guoDesigningOpenQuantum2025, aydougan2025stabilizing, swain2025noiseassistedfeedbackcontrolopen}.
-We illustrate the interplay of these two views with an example.
+This perspective is closely related to dissipative reservoir engineering (also called bath or environment engineering), where one tailors the system–environment coupling so that the dissipative dynamics autonomously drives the system toward and stabilizes the desired target state~\cite{ticozzi2009analysis, barreiroOpenSystemQuantumSimulator2011, pan2016ground, li2024autonomous, guoDesigningOpenQuantum2025, aydougan2025stabilizing, swain2025noiseassistedfeedbackcontrolopen}.
+We illustrate the interplay of these two views with two examples.